skuuub/skuuub/README.md

 - 👋 Hi, I’m @skuuub
-- 👀 I’m interested in code
+- 👀 I’m interested in computers
 - 🌱 I’m currently learning python and taking a cs course in college.
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me @kub#8914 on discord